DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/select-elements.md

 To select multiple elements do one of the following.

 - Click elements while holding down the Shift key.
 - Drag a mouse over elements while holding down the left mouse button.
-Elements that are inside or cross the selection area, will be selected
+Elements that are inside or cross the selection area, will be selected.

 ![Selection](../../images/diagram-selection.png)